-I've been holding songwriter open-mics called Nashville Rising Star for the past 9 years (Now known as Nashville Rising Song) and have had lots of experience with songwriters.
-Here's my favorite tips to insure a pleasurable and successful open-mic experience.
+I’ve been holding Nashville Rising Song, booking rounds and events the past 11 years and have had lots of experience with songwriters.
+Here are my favorite tips to insure a pleasurable and successful open-mic experience.
 None of this is meant to be mean spirited, I love songwriters and encouraging them.
 The humor is meant to be tongue in cheek.
 However, there is always truth to be found:) For some, it may make them bitter.
 I suggest instead of getting bitter, get better.

 1- Tuned In or Tuned Out

 Make sure your guitar is in working condition and in tune BEFORE you step on stage.
 Nothing is worse than making everyone wait for you to get your guitar in tune for 5 minutes at an open-mic, and it is “crawl under a rock” embarrassing if you don’t know HOW to tune your guitar.
 Also, make sure your battery is fresh and alive.
 When an acoustic guitar sounds like its going through a Big Muff distortion pedal because the battery is almost dead, and then it completely dies.. this is the kiss of songwriter death.
 Finally, be sure the 1/4″ jack on your guitar works.
 When your guitar starts sounding like a Vitamix, that’s when people will start wondering if you are a songwriter, or a smoothie maker at Jamba Juice.
 Maybe you are both?